 The fund targets a return of 2.5x, over a period of 5 to 8 years (not guaranteed).

 Nexus anticipates that individual portfolio exits will begin after 5 years, not guaranteed.
 The investment team uses a private equity approach to assess the optimal exit route for each company from point of investment.

 As is typical, the fund will seek an exit through a trade sale, MBO or IPO.
 Whilst the fund launched in 2018 and has yet to achieve any exits, NIVL has experienced three partial exits, each achieved via a secondary sale to another investor.

-Since 2013, Nexus has made investments into 29 EIS-qualifying companies, of which 11 through the EIS fund .
+Since 2013, Nexus has invested into 31 EIS-qualifying companies, of which 14 through the EIS Scale-Up Fund.